 First and foremost is choosing platforms where your audience spends time.
 Next, you’ll need to choose platforms that accommodate brand content preferences.
 If your company has a lot of video content, then YouTube, Instagram and Facebook are no-brainers.
 Gifs and memes work great on Instagram, Twitter, and Facebook.
 Infographics and product images work best on Pinterest, LinkedIn, and Facebook.

 You’ll also need to consider what your purpose is on social media.
 Do you want to drive website traffic?
 Acquire leads?
 Increase brand awareness?
 Use your goals to decide how your social media strategy is best served by each platform.
-Once you scrutinize each platform through the lens of your social media strategy, it should be easy to determine which channels will and won’t work for your company.Once you scrutinize each platform through the lens of your social strategy, choosing the right… Click To Tweet
+Once you scrutinize each platform through the lens of your social media strategy, it should be easy to determine which channels will and won’t work for your company.Once you scrutinize each platform through the lens of your social strategy, choosing the right channels for your company should be easy.
+Click To Tweet

 Optimized Photo Sizing